 As previously disclosed, we received written notice (the "Notice") from the Staff of the Listing Qualifications Department (the "Staff") of Nasdaq stating that the Staff has determined that we have not complied with the requirements of IM-5101-2 because (i) the Company did not demonstrate that its Class A common stock complies with (a) the minimum 400 Round Lot Holder requirement in Listing Rule 5405(a)(3) (the "Round Lot Holder Requirement") and (b) the minimum \$20 million in Market Value of Unrestricted Publicly Held Shares requirement in Listing Rule 5405(b)(3)(B) (the "Market Value of Unrestricted Publicly Held Shares Requirement" and, together with the Round Lot Holder Requirement, the "Exchange Requirements") and (ii) the Company's warrants do not qualify for initial listing since the security underlying the warrant, the Company's Class A common stock, does not qualify.
-The Notice indicated that the Company's Class A common stock and warrants will be suspended from Nasdaq on June 6, 2022.
-A Form 25-NSE was filed with the SEC unless the Company requests a hearing before a Hearings Panel (the "Panel") by June 2, 2022.
-The
+The Notice indicated that the Company requests a hearing before a Hearings Panel (the "Panel") by June 2, 2022.
+The Company requested and received a hearing on June 30, 2022, and is awaiting a decision by the Panel.